Back to blog

 Best for: Teams on tight budgets that need cold email basics without premium pricing.

 Verdict: If budget is the primary constraint and you only need email, Smartlead is the cheapest viable option.
-Do not expect polish or advanced features.
+Do not expect polish.

 4. Lemlist: Personalization with visual elements